Karan-Chawla24/clean-pods/ORDER_MANAGEMENT.md

-# 📧 Order Management & Notifications Setup
+# 📱 Order Management & Slack Notifications

 ## 🎯 **How You'll Receive Orders**

-Currently, when someone places an order, you have **3 ways** to receive the order details:
+Currently, when someone places an order, you have **2 ways** to receive the order details:

-### 1. **Console Logs (Current Setup)**
+### 1. **Slack Notifications (Primary)**
-- Order details are logged to the server console
+- Instant notifications sent to your Slack channel
+- Beautiful formatted messages with all order details
-- Check Vercel deployment logs to see new orders
+- Real-time alerts for new orders
-- Good for testing, not ideal for production
+- Perfect for team collaboration

 ### 2. **Admin Dashboard**
 - Visit: `https://your-app.vercel.app/admin`